 In your model, set the amplitude in the Sine Wave block and the value of the gain in the Gain block.

-To open the Sine Wave block dialog box, double-click the block.
+Select the Sine Wave block.

 3. The value appears on the block.

-When you know the name of the block that you want to add, you can use a shortcut.
+If you know the name of the block that you want to add, you can use a shortcut.
 Click in the model where you want to add the block, and type the block name, in this case Gain.
 A list of possible blocks appears.

 Click the block name or, with the block name highlighted, press Enter.
 You can use the arrow keys to highlight the block name if it is not first in the list.
 You can use this technique to add blocks anywhere the blue magnifying glass appears, for example when you draw a signal line.